doesntmattr/mongodb-migrations/README.md

 antimattr-mongodb-migrations
 ============================

-The AntiMattr MongoDB Migration library that provides managed migration support for MongoDB
+The AntiMattr MongoDB Migration library provides managed migration support for MongoDB.

+Are you familiar with [Doctrine Migrations](https://github.com/doctrine/migrations)?

+This library intentionally parallels the structure and features provided.

 Installation
 ============